Dynamical symmetries of supersymmetric oscillators: Other models

 \subsection{Isotonic oscillator}

-The isotonic oscillator is described by the one-dimensional potential \cite{ISO1,ISO2,ISO3} where \(a\) and \(b\) are positive constants.
-Interestingly, this is one of the only two rational potentials in one dimension which lead to isochronous orbits in the phase space; the other one being the standard harmonic oscillator (\(b = 0\)) \cite{CV,ISO4}.
+The isotonic oscillator is described by a one-dimensional potential that reads \cite{ISO1,ISO2,ISO3} where \(a\) and \(b\) are positive constants.
+The potential for \(a = 0\) is the one leading to a quantum Hamiltonian that retains its form (up to a factor) under scale transformations, \(z \rightarrow \lambda z\), where \(\lambda\) is a scale factor; this is of great interest in conformal quantum mechanics \cite{CQM}.
+Interestingly, this is one of the only two rational potentials in one dimension which lead to isochronous orbits (globally), the other one being the harmonic oscillator (\(b = 0\)) \cite{CV,ISO4}.
 Here, isochronicity refers to the lack of sensitivity of the time period of oscillation to the amplitude/energy of the system.
-Moreover, it was demonstrated that just like the familiar harmonic oscillator, the isotonic oscillator admits an equispaced quantum spectrum \cite{ISO1,ISO5}.
+Moreover, it has been demonstrated that in quantum mechanics, the isotonic oscillator shares with the familiar harmonic oscillator, the feature of admitting an equispaced spectrum \cite{ISO1,ISO5}.
 The isotonic oscillator has also found applications in the theory of coherent states \cite{ISO6}. \\